-4. If you intend to co-locate optional Oracle configuration files such as tnsnames.ora, sqlnet.ora or oraccess.xml with Instant Client, then create a network/admin subdirectory.
+4. If you intend to co-locate optional Oracle configuration files such as tnsnames.ora, sqlnet.ora or oraccess.xml with Instant Client, then create a network/admin subdirectory, if it does not already exist.
 For example:

 '''

 mkdir -p /opt/oracle/instantclient_12_2/network/admin

 '''